U.S. Route 30 in Iowa

 U.S. Highway 30 (US 30) is a major east–west U.S. Highway which spans 330 mi across the state of Iowa.
 It is the longest primary highway in the state and is maintained by the Iowa Department of Transportation (Iowa DOT).
 The route in Iowa begins at the Missouri River crossing at Blair, Nebraska, and ends at the Mississippi River crossing at Clinton, Iowa.
 Along the way, it serves Denison and Carroll in western Iowa, Boone, Ames, and Marshalltown in central Iowa, and Tama, Cedar Rapids, and DeWitt in eastern Iowa.
 Cutting across the central portion of the state, US 30 runs within close proximity of the Union Pacific Railroad's Overland Route for its entire length.

 US 30 was conceived as a part of the Lincoln Highway, the first transcontinental highway in the United States.
 A route through Iowa was chosen because of the important link between Omaha, Nebraska, and Chicago, Illinois.
 As the U.S. Highway System came into being in the 1920s, and the Lincoln Highway became US 30, federal money started to pay for paving Iowa's dirt roads.
 By 1931, the route had been paved across the entire state.

 The route of the Lincoln Highway and US 30 has accommodated the changing needs of the traveling public.
 Early Lincoln Highway travelers were directed into many small towns as the route traveled 358 mi across the state.
 Towards the middle of the 20th century, the route was straightened, bypassing most downtown areas and several towns altogether.
 More recently, long sections of US 30 have been upgraded to a four-lane expressway to accommodate increasing traffic.
 Since 2006, the highway has been designated an Iowa Heritage Byway by Iowa DOT, the first highway in the state with that distinction.

 Route description

 US 30 extends from west to east across the central portion of Iowa, with much of the highway traveling through rolling farmland.
-Small towns dot the entire route, which connects the larger cities of Denison, Ames, Cedar Rapids, and Clinton.
+Small towns dot the entire route, which connects the larger cities of Denison, Ames, Marshalltown, Cedar Rapids, and Clinton.
 Between Ogden and Mount Vernon, significant portions of the highway have been upgraded to a four-lane freeway.